runceel/ReactiveProperty/docs/docs/features/Collections.md

 }
 ```

-> ObserveOnUIDispatcher extension method switch to the UI thread from the current thread.
+> `ObserveOnUIDispatcher` extension method switches to the UI thread from the current thread.

 ```xml